-Goal: Create new outdoor and/or indoor gathering spaces.
+Goal: Create new outdoor and indoor gathering spaces.

 - a.
-Encourage establishment of a Public Room, cultural center and/or public market of 5,000 sf or more floor area in association with property redevelopment or adaptive reuse.
-Prime locations to consider include redevelopment sites of one acre or more. - The Public Room and/or market should be located in a highly visible and accessible area with excellent walking connections to Mass Ave, transit and parking. - The space should have an overtly public character, provided through a broad, clear entrance, generous ceiling height or similar measures. - Significant daylight should be provided using windows, skylights and/or clerestories. - An entity should be designated with responsibility for programming and maintenance of the facility. - b.
-In conjunction with active uses of private development, encourage installation of publicly accessible spaces such as plazas, play areas, pedestrian connectors, and parklets either on site or on underutilized sidewalk areas to be activated by adjacent active uses c.
-Active Ground Floor
+Encourage the establishment of a "Public Room", cultural center or public market of 5,000 sf or more floor area in association with property redevelopment or adaptive reuse.
+Prime locations to consider include redevelopment sites of one acre or more. - The Public Room and market should be located in a highly visible and accessible area with excellent walking connections to Mass Ave, transit and parking. - The space should have an overtly public character, provided through a broad, clear entrance, generous ceiling height or similar measures. - Significant daylight should be provided using windows, skylights and clerestories. - An entity should be designated with responsibility for programming and maintenance of the facility. - b.
+In conjunction with active uses of private development, encourage installation of publicly accessible spaces such as plazas, play areas, pedestrian connectors, and parklets either on site or on underutilized sidewalk areas to be activated by adjacent active uses a.
+A "Public Room" is an indoor gathering space that is open to the public.
+(Waterhouse Pavillion in Miller Plaza, Chattanooga.
+Copyright: ©Bob Schellhammer)